pborreli/blog-2/_posts/2013-12-03-running-multiple-services-in-a-docker-container-with-daemon-tools.md

     $ docker pull ubuntu:precise
     $ docker run -i -t run ubuntu:precise /bin/bash

-__Note__: everything should work exactly the same with more recent versions of ubuntu.
+> Everything should work exactly the same with more recent versions of ubuntu, but `precise` is the version I tested, so that will be the one I talk about.
+{:.note}

 ## Installing and configuring services